Harrison Bader Player Props: Yankees vs. Cardinals

 Harrison Bader At The Plate

-- Bader has four doubles, two triples, six home runs and four walks while hitting .268.
+- Bader has four doubles, two triples, six home runs and four walks while batting .262.

-- Bader has picked up a hit in 64.7% of his 34 games this season, with multiple hits in 23.5% of them.

-- He has hit a home run in six games this year (17.6%), leaving the park in 4.7% of his plate appearances.
+- In 17.1% of his games this season, he has hit a home run, and 4.5% of his trips to the dish.

-- In 35.3% of his games this year, Bader has driven in at least one run.
-In eight of those games (23.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 37.1% of his games this year, Bader has picked up at least one RBI.
+In eight of those games (22.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.